jugyo/SublimeSnippetMaker/README.md

 ## Usage

-Select text for snippet then execute the `Make Snippet` command in the Command Palette.
+* Select text for snippet then execute the `Make Snippet` command in the Command Palette.
+* And you can edit your snippets by using `Edit Snippet` command.

 ### Edit by @fabiantheblind